 In step 3, you are welcome to slip the sts from the CN directly to the LH needle once you get comfortable doing it.
 I only suggest taking them to the right first so that you can look at your twist and make sure you’ve done things in the proper direction.

 Helpful Links (mentioned in the video)

 The Step-by-step instructions mentioned are right above this section :)

 1-row Buttonhole: [starting at buttonhole] WYIF, sl 1 st. Move yarn to back. *Sl 1 st, pass first sl st over second and off needle; repeat from * to BO desired number of sts.
 Sl last st on RH needle back to LH needle.
 Turn.
 Cable CO the number of sts that were BO.
 CO one additional st, but before transferring new st to LH needle, bring yarn to front between new st and first st on LH needle.
 Turn.
 Sl 1 st, pass first st over second and off needle to close buttonhole.

 I’ve got a whole page on making elbow & shoulder patches.
 Click here to head on over.

-Weaving in loose ends, duplicate stitch on reverse stockinette.
+Using duplicate stitch on reverse stockinette.

-Crossover Stitch, as used in such designs as the Mary Swanson Cardi-Vest, Master Charles Cabled Ear Flap Hat, Dindy Beret, etc.
+As used in such designs as the Mary Swanson Cardi-Vest, Master Charles Cabled Ear Flap Hat, Dindy Beret, etc.